 If you haven’t done so already, register for and take any standardized tests required for college.
 Make sure you check with the schools you’re interested in to see what tests they require.
 As a note: If you’re a senior, typically the January SAT is the last one colleges will be able to consider.

 If you’ve received official scores from taking the ACT, SAT, or AP test, make sure they’re included in your admissions packages, whether they’re mailed or digital.
 Currently, you can send four free SAT and ACT score reports to schools for up to nine days after the test — plus there’s no fee with this option!

 Think you’ll need to send more than four SAT score reports?
 Your school counselor or an authorized community-based organization may be able to help you get a fee waiver to avoid extra costs.
 Unfortunately, the ACT doesn’t currently offer any fee waivers for more than four reports.

 Make sure you turn in everything the school has requested, including any deposits, transcripts, etc., by the deadline — usually May 1.
 If final transcripts are required, set a reminder to get those before the last day of school — school administrators may be harder to contact after graduation day.

 And don’t forget about orientation.
 Register for orientation as soon as possible to secure a date that works for your family.

 Beware of senioritis

 Although college planning and preparation are important, try your best to stay motivated and finish your last year strong — avoid senioritis!
 Once an acceptance letter comes in, it’s tempting for students to coast to the end of senior year and disregard their performance in the classroom.
-But many colleges do check on final transcripts, so final grades are important to success in college.
+But colleges do check on final transcripts, so final grades are still important to success in college.